sngjuk/argparse-to-class/README.md

 some default values with parentheses, (float('Inf') and range values are currently supported)

 ### quick web transformation :
-http://35.192.144.192:8000/arg2cls.html
+Server is not working properly now, it will be fixed soon http://35.192.144.192:8000/arg2cls.html

 ### usage :